 Cuteness becomes everything that excellence isn’t.
 Excellence is strong and cuteness is weak.
 The seductive cute is the opposite of the absolutely non-seductive excellence.
 Cuteness is overly concrete and excellence is abstract.
 Ngai has called cuteness the “erotization of powerlessness.”
 Conversely, excellence stands for the de-erotization of the powerful.
 Cuteness is submissive, transgressive and feminine while excellence is egalitarian, politically correct, and ungendered.

 Despite the contrasts between the excellent and the cute, excellence remains just as cultureless as cuteness because it partakes in the same process of cultural neutralization that we encounter in neoliberal civilization.
 That’s why both cuteness and excellence thrive so well in neoliberal environments.

 "Becoming cute" can be a strategy of resistance.
 In neoliberal societies, self-cutification (through selfies, enforced amateurism, and self-vicitmization) becomes a means of gaining status.
 Self-victimization is “self-cutification” desperately searching to escape a culture determined by the imperatives of excellence.

 I divide the square into four areas: the left side features decultured phenomena, and the right side phenomena that depend on culture.
 The cute and the excellent are decultured .
 The sublime might not be an artistic notion in the first place (it is not used by Kant for the analysis of artistic practice) but it remains a cultural notion, be it only because Kant links it to dignity and virtue.

 The expressions on the upper half depend on an erotic impulse mainly because they are able of seduction.
 The cute and the sublime seduce whereas the excellent and the interesting are non-erotic.
 The hot-cool distinction is vaguely derived from McLuhan's meadia research.

-Please click on the slideshow to watch how this research develops:
+Please click on the square to watch how this research develops: